Tonya Knight

-Tonya Knight (March 24, 1966 – February 7, 2023) was an American professional female bodybuilder.
+Tonya Knight (March 24, 1966 – February 7, 2023) was an American professional bodybuilder.

 Early life

 Tonya Knight was born in 1966 in Peculiar, Missouri.
+She played volleyball and softball in school and got into bodybuilding as a teenager after seeing Rachel McLish on a magazine cover.
+She did her first bodybuilding show when a senior in high school and earned the right to turned pro at only 19 after winning an amateur contest in Japan.

 Bodybuilding career

 Professional

 Knight finished fourth in the 1988 Ms. Olympia, but she later admitted sending a surrogate to take a mandatory drug test administered before the event after IFBB officials presented strong evidence.
 In a ruling handed down in November 1989, she was suspended, stripped of her 1989 Ms. International title (which went to runner-up Jackie Paisley) and asked to return her 1989 Ms. International and 1988 Ms. Olympia prize money, totaling $12,000.
 After the scandal, she returned to the stage in 1991, winning the Ms. International title, this time without incident.
 She went on to compete in only two more pro contests, the last in 1993.

 Legacy

 Knight remains the only Ms. International winner to lose one of her titles.
 She was inducted into the 2011 IFBB Hall of Fame.